AlGepe/OmniSnippets_JS/docs/stdCustomJS/customMsg.rst

 Static messages
 ---------------

 In this example we will make a custom message for our calculator.
 It will appear after the variable named ``c``.
-The message will always been shown no matter what happened with the variable ``c``.
+The message will always been shown no matter what happens with the variable ``c``.

 .. code-block:: javascript
     :linenos: